 The law can offer certain protection such as non-molestation orders and occupation orders.
 Therefore, you may be able to seek an order that during proceedings your abusing spouse is ordered to leave the family home and be prohibited from coming within a certain distance of the property and unable to contact or communicate with you.

-Contact us to arrange a consultation in confidence.
+Contact us to arrange a consultation in confidence if you feel coercive control is something you are suffering from.